 Period pain or menstrual cramps are something most women face each month.
 Usually, they’re not a bad thing.
 They are a sign that your body is starting another healthy menstrual cycle.
 But it’s helpful to understand exactly what is happening in your body.Period Pain

-There are two types of menstrual pains: primary and secondary.
+There are two types of period pains: primary and secondary.

 This type of dysmenorrhea is usually caused by a disorder in a woman's reproductive organs.
 Some of these conditions include endometriosis, fibroids, cysts or infection.
 It can also be caused by using an intrauterine device (IUD) which is a form of contraceptive.
 The pain usually starts earlier in the menstrual cycle and lasts longer than primary dysmenorrhea.

-Scientists think that menstrual pains are related to prostaglandins – a substance your uterus makes – that causes the uterus to contract.
+Scientists think that period pains are related to prostaglandins – a substance your uterus makes – that causes the uterus to contract.
 The cramping feeling is your uterus contracting.

-At the start of your period, prostaglandin levels are high, and as you start to menstruate, the levels decrease.Tackling Menstrual Pain
+At the start of your period, prostaglandin levels are high, and as you start to menstruate, the levels decrease.Tackling Painful Periods

 There are a lot of natural ways to manage your period pain, and many medicine options too.
-Here are 5 great ways to tackle your menstrual pain.
+Here are 5 great ways to tackle your painful periods.